 - Tax-Free Savings Account – 2.80% for 5 months (.40% regular)

 - RSP Savings Account – 2.80% for 5 months (.40% regular)

 - US$ Savings Account – 2.80% for 6 months (.25% regular)

 - RIF Savings Account – 2.80% for 6 months (.45% regular)

 To be straightforward, Tangerine used to have some of the highest interest rates which is why they’re on my list of the best high interest savings accounts in Canada, but in recent years, they’ve started to lag.

-Their promotional rate of 2.75% for 5 months is quite good, but once your promotional period ends, your rate drops quite a bit.
-It’s respectable, but it’s not nearly as good as what other banks are offering (which I’ll highlight below).
+Their promotional rate of 2.80% for 5 months is quite good, but once your promotional period ends, your rate drops down to .40%.
+It’s respectable compared to traditional banks, but it’s not nearly as good as what other banks are offering (which I’ll highlight below).

-The chequing account seems quite generous at up to .65% interest, but when you read the fine print, you’ll realize you need to have quite a bit saved to get that amount.
-You’ll earn .15% interest on deposits between $0 – $49,999.99; .55% interest for deposits between $50,000 – $99,999.99; and .65% on everything over $100,000.
+The chequing account seems quite “generous” at up to .15% interest, but when you read the fine print, you’ll realize you need to have quite a bit saved to get that amount.
+You’ll earn .05% interest on deposits between $0 – $49,999.99; .10% interest for deposits between $50,000 – $99,999.99; and .15% on everything over $100,000.
 To be fair, traditional banks give you zero interest on your chequing account so at least you’re getting something with Tangerine Bank.

 If you’re the type of person who likes to chase interest rates and you don’t mind moving your money around to whoever is offering you the best rate, then Tangerine might be a good choice.